gcastill0/project-07-SIEM-Detections/Cisco-Meraki-MX-Firewall.md

     style I font-size:2.4ch;
 ```

-TCP orts **9001, 9030, 9050, and 9051** — are all commonly associated with the Tor (The Onion Router) network, which is designed for anonymous communication.
+TCP ports **9001, 9030, 9050, and 9051** — are all commonly associated with the Tor (The Onion Router) network, which is designed for anonymous communication.
 Here's a breakdown:

 | Port | Protocol | Typical Use | Associated With |